 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in methodologies used at December 31, 2016.
+There have been no changes in methodologies used at December 31, 2017.

-Cash and cash equivalents and certificates of deposits: The carrying amounts approximate fair value because of the short maturity of those financial instruments.
+Cash and certificates of deposits: The carrying amounts approximate fair value because of the short maturity of those financial instruments.